braintrustdata/braintrust-kotlin/README.md

 # Braintrust Kotlin API Library

-NOTE: This repo is a kotlin client for the Braintrust REST api.
+NOTE: This repo is a Kotlin client for the Braintrust REST API.
 If you wish to trace and write evals, see the [Braintrust Java SDK](https://github.com/braintrustdata/braintrust-sdk-java)

 The Braintrust Kotlin SDK provides convenient access to the Braintrust REST API from applications written in Kotlin.
 It includes helper classes with helpful types and documentation for every request and response property.